 In the opinion of the author of this article, this is exaggerated.
 The texts from the Sasanian age and later additions contain too many statements about the writing of the Avesta in the Achaemenid age to deny the existence of books categorically.
 The truth may be that in the days of Alexander, the Zoroastrians had a few written texts, and that Alexander has indeed tried to destroy them.
 (Acceptance of this hypothesis has the additional advantage that it also explains how the Gâthâs have survived, poems from the last quarter of the second millennium BCE that are too well-preserved to be transmitted orally.)

 That there were texts that Alexander could destroy, does not mean that oral traditions were not important.
 Texts like the Book of Arda Wiraz were written long after the events they describe, and contain information that was certainly orally transmitted.

 Although oral traditions can be extremely unreliable, it is not wise to ignore them whatsoever.
-The Jewish Mishna, a large collection of rabbinical wisdom, offers a splendid parallel.
+The Jewish Mishnah, a large collection of rabbinical wisdom, offers a splendid parallel.
 It was written down at the end of the second century CE, long after illustrious Pharisee teachers like Hillel had died.
 For generations, the teachings of the Pharisees had been transmitted orally.
-However, no modern scholar has ever claimed that the Mishna is not a reliable source for the study of Hillel's teachings.
-The same holds for the Zoroastrian traditions; although they contain anachronisms and miracle stories (like the Mishna), it is likely that they contain reliable information.
+However, no modern scholar has ever claimed that the Mishnah is not a reliable source for the study of Hillel's teachings.
+The same holds for the Zoroastrian traditions; although they contain anachronisms and miracle stories (like the Mishnah), it is likely that they contain reliable information.